-The new (open to the public July 2017), and very beautiful 5.6-mile East ART is on the eastern end of the of the proposed 50-mile Applegate Ridge Trail (ART).
-Hikers can park at a roomy trailhead accessed from a gravel road off Sterling Creek Road, hike a few hours on a gorgeous trail of easy to moderate difficulty and if desired descend through the woods to a smaller, as yet undeveloped, trailhead on Hwy 238, between Forest Creek Road and Longanecker Road.
+THE EAST APPLEGATE RIDGE TRAIL: The very beautiful 5.6-mile East ART, is on the eastern end of the of the proposed 50-mile Applegate Ridge Trail (ART).
+This trail is the result of a cooperative development between the BL M and the Applegate Trails Association.
+Hikers can park at a roomy trailhead accessed from a gravel road off Sterling Creek Road, hike a few hours on a gorgeous trail of easy to moderate difficulty.
+There is an alternate end entry off Hwy 238 near the intersection of Forest Creek Rd..

-The East ART is easily accessed, close to urban centers and can be hiked year around.
+Sterling Creek Rd.
+Entrance: The East ART is easily accessed, close to urban centers, and can be hiked year around.
 Coming from the Sterling Creek trailhead (3056’ elevation) the first half of the trail averages a gentle 3% grade.
 When Bishop Creek and the incredible views of Ruch are left behind you have begun the second half and the descent to Hwy 238.